Natural Balance Synergy Dog Food receives the Advisor’s above-average tier rating of 4.5 stars.

 The Bottom Line

-Judging by its ingredients alone, Natural Balance Synergy Dog Food appears to be an above-average kibble.
+Judging by its ingredients alone, Natural Balance Synergy looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the flaxseed and brewers yeast, this looks like the profile of a kibble containing a notable amount of meat.